Learn Yoga for Meditation

 Time Required: 3-5 minutes as comfortable

-To see a visual illustration and step-by-step slide show, see a video presentation of a typical sun salutation.
+See a visual illustration and step-by-step slide show of a typical sun salutation.

 Wear simple, loose clothing.

 To receive a printed copy of the above send a stamped self-addressed envelope to our address in Deerfield Beach.
 No charge.

 Nadi Sodhana (Alternate Nostril Breathing)

 If you don't do anything else, this is a simple yoga breathing exercise that can be done virtually anywhere, anyplace.
 You will be glad you did.
 It is simply dynamic!